MangoTeam/replication-package/README.md

   + `android`, a CSV file for RQ4.

-## Package Structure

 ## Instructions: VirtualBox

-Simply load the provided `mockdown.vbox` into VirtualBox.
+Simply decompress the provided `mockdown-vm.tar.gz`, and open `box.ovf` with VirtualBox.

 The user credentials (if needed) are: